 the proceeds were used and transferred out of England (quite legally) to help

-Hugh, 3rd Lord Delamere died in Kenya in 1931 at the comparatively young age of 61 years old, he also left unpaid bank loans totalling £500,000, most of these loans to the Bank of India, (the current value in 2015 must be equal to approximately £50 million),
+Hugh, 3rd Lord Delamere died in Kenya, Africa, in 1931 at the comparatively young age of 61 years old, he also left unpaid bank loans totalling £500,000, most of these loans to the Bank of India, (the current value in 2016 must be equal to approximately £50 million),

 this is even after using the large amounts of cash he had received by selling

-off the "family jewels" in England when he abandoned the Vale Royal Estate, which he had inherited from his
+off the "family jewels" in England when he abandoned the Vale Royal Abbey estate, which he had inherited from his

 father and grandfather.

-Additional Editor’s Note: One of our experienced researchers expressed their expert opinion; that if this claim is true, namely that Hugh, 2nd Lord Delamere, (1811-1887) the father of Hugh, 3rd Lord Delamere (1870-1931) did indeed have two other 'illegitimate' sons that he cared for, and we do know that from records and letters to his mother, that Hugh, 3rd Lord Delamere, had a total disrespect and intense dislike for his father and his life style, and he was especially highly critical of his father for the act of “wasting money” on building a "monument", a church in Over, Cheshire, England, dedicate to the memory of his fathers first wife Sarah who had died in 1859.
+Additional Editor’s Note: One of our experienced researchers expressed the expert opinion; that if this claim is true, namely that Hugh, 2nd Lord Delamere, (1811-1887) the father of Hugh, 3rd Lord Delamere (1870-1931) did indeed have two additional 'illegitimate' sons that he cared for, and we do know that from records and letters to his mother, that Hugh, 3rd Lord Delamere, had a total disrespect and intense dislike for his father and his life style, and he was especially highly critical of his father for the act of “wasting money” on building a "monument" a church in Over, Cheshire, England, dedicate to the memory of his fathers first wife Lady Sarah who had died childless in 1859.

-This view of his father and the Vale Royal Estate could well explain why Hugh, 3rd Lord Delamere, had no interest or commitment in maintaining and continuing the beautiful estate at Vale Royal Abbey, Cheshire, England, even though he had inherited the title and the estate in 1887, but unfortunately for him with very few cash assets and a heavy load of debt, when he was a mere 17 years of age, and thus he probably wanted to cut all ties, and why he eventually decided to start and rebuild his life in the African country of Kenya, and why he abandoned the Vale Royal estate in Cheshire allowing the Great House and Hall to 'go to the dogs', so to speak.
-Plus from records of that date the Great House at Vale Royal was in desperate need of major extensive repairs and a new roof was definitely needed, and faced the possibility of having to be completely demolished unless urgent repairs were immediately undertaken.
+This negative view of his father and the Vale Royal Estate could well explain why Hugh, 3rd Lord Delamere, had no interest or commitment in maintaining and continuing the beautiful estate at Vale Royal Abbey, Cheshire, England, even though he had inherited the title and the estate in 1887, but unfortunately for him with very few cash assets and a heavy load of debt, when he was a mere 17 years of age, and thus he probably wanted to cut all ties and responsibility, perhaps being his main reasons why he eventually decided to start and build a new life in the then obscure African country of British East Africa, later to be known as Kenya, and why he abandoned the Vale Royal Abbey estate in Cheshire, allowing the Great House and Hall to 'go to the dogs', so to speak.
+Plus from records of that date, the Great House at Vale Royal Estate was in desperate need of additional major extensive repairs and a new roof was definitely needed, it also faced the possibility of having to be completely demolished unless these urgent repairs were immediately undertaken.

 records show that Hugh Cholmondeley, 2nd Lord Delamere,